July 16, 2025 | Country Life

 Making Local Connections

-Connecting to locals through the land, the food and the lifestyle will help you feel all the more at home.
-A great way to do this is to join community efforts– events such as town hall meetings, Sunday morning brunch at your local restaurant, heading over to your local weekend market in the morning, or visiting a neighbour’s produce stand.
+Bonding with locals through the land, food, and lifestyle will help you feel all the more at home.
+A great way to do this is to join community efforts– events such as town hall meetings, going for Sunday morning brunch at your local restaurant, heading over to your local weekend market in the morning, or visiting a neighbour’s produce stand and making the introduction.

 Getting Started

-Now the biggest takeaway is that contrary to what you might think, you do not have to be an expert to understand the ins and outs of starting a hobby farm.
+Now the biggest takeaway is that, contrary to what you might think, you do not have to be an expert to understand the ins and outs of starting a hobby farm; you just need to hire one to ensure your best interests are protected!
 The best thing you can do is go into things with an open mind and give yourself enough time to decide if this is the right move for you.

 Ready to Get Started?